 Overview of Higher Education in Hawaii

-Across its 8 islands, Hawaii hosts 18 degree-granting institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
-Of those, 10 are public schools, 5 are private non-profit schools and 3 are private for-profit schools.
+Across its 8 islands, Hawaii hosts 17 degree-granting institutions, according to the National Center for Education Statistics.
+Of those, 10 are public schools, 5 are non-profit schools and 3 are for-profit schools.
 This includes 2 year Hawaii community college options and 4 year universities.

 Editorial Listing ShortCode: